 After the success of last year, the Materia Diversa exhibition area returns, a space curated by Filippo Bombace dedicated to the material for architecture, where you can touch sophisticated solutions, useful to the designer and also to the end user.
 At the 1 pavilion on display is a selection of what the current production makes available to the interior design, but also the pleasant rediscovery of techniques of the past, reinterpreted and developed by modern technologies.
 Alongside innovative materials, there is the recovery and revaluation of design objects or work from other periods, which are still useful today in the definition of the architectural project.

-To learn more about and deepen the proposals at Materia Diversa - within the conference space adjacent to the exhibition - two moments of meeting are scheduled with the audience coordinated by Filippo Bombace, on the agenda at 16: 00 on Saturday 23 March and on Thursday 28 March.
+To get to know better and deepen the proposals present at Materia Diversa - within the conference space adjacent to the exhibition area - two moments of meeting with the public coordinated by Filippo Bombace are scheduled, on the agenda at 16:00 on Saturday 23 March and on Thursday 28 March.

 Among the topics in the lineup is that of the 'escape' in the surfaces of covering, a theme that analyzes material proposals that make the small format their strong point.
 Such as?
 In contrast to the continuous surfaces, interpreted with the current technologies of the world of resins or flooring in sheets, or rediscovering the techniques of the past with Venetian floors.

-Central then the evolution of the wallpaper and the use of light as a true and proper instrument of the architectural project.
-And again the cladding - the corollary of wood or wood-derived products, for covering, subdividing or filtering the space - and the charm of the color ranges defined by Le Corbusier.
-For the architect, one of the most famous and influential of the modern era, the coloring of a building has indeed had a fundamental importance, like the study of a plant or a section, as it is able to respond to the needs and to the nature of each individual.
+The evolution of wallpaper and the use of light as a real tool of the architectural project are central.
+And again the cladding - the corollary of products in wood or derived from wood, to cover, divide or filter the space - and the charm of the chromatic ranges defined by Le Corbusier.
+For the architect, one of the most famous and influential of the modern era, the coloring of a building has in fact had a fundamental importance, like the study of a plan or a section, as it is able to respond to the needs and to the nature of each individual.

 IN THE PICTURE:

-1) INNTEX - the use of metallic fabric in architecture
+1) INNTEX - the use of metal fabric in architecture

 2) TENSOCIELO - thermotensive coatings in private homes